-Then, we added the new features that defined the "X Series."
-We integrated a new feature: our SubWaveTM circuit, which produces a tone an octave below the original signal and tracks as well or better than anything else on the market today.
-(The effect is foot-switchable, and we provide a footswitch for your convenience.)
-The XLR (Balanced) output circuit was upgraded to include a variable pad, and is quieter in terms of signal-to-noise ratio.
-Additionally, the X Series amps were lighter, quieter (in terms of overall residual and white noise), and in our humble opinion, better-looking than previous models thanks to a cosmetic rework from the ground up.
-With a proven track record among players of all levels, the 350x and 750x have quickly become a constant presence in live venues and studios alike.
-And, of course, each X Series amplifier is still assembled by hand and individually sound-tested in the U.S.A. at our factory in Southern California.
+The new 750x maintains all of these proven features while adding significant improvements.
+We've integrated two new onboard effects.
+First, the Tube Overdrive provides the option of having a high-powered "dirty" amplifier at the ready, all the while preserving the famous SWR clean tone-and without having to lug around an 80-pound all-tube amplifier.
+Second, there's our SubWaveTM circuit, which produces a tone an octave below the original signal and tracks as well or better than anything else on the market today.
+(The effects are foot-switchable, and we've provided a dual footswitch for your convenience.)
+Additionally, the unit is now lighter, quieter (in terms of overall residual and white noise), and in our humble opinion, better-looking thanks to a cosmetic rework from the ground up.
+And, of course, each 750x is assembled by hand and individually sound-tested in the USA at our factory in Southern California.